Chemotherapy (Immunomodulatory therapy) in Noninfectious Ocular inflammation: Risks and Benefits

-What they do not realize is that dermatologists and rheumatologists have used low-dose, immunomodulatory therapy in their patients with severe psoriasis, with blistering dermatitis, and with rheumatoid arthritis for many years, with an excellent safety track record.
-The literature is replete with reports to this effect, and the reader of this addition to our Web Site is referred to such literature, referenced below.
-One example of the critical importance of increasing numbers of ophthalmologists approaching the idea of systemic immunomodulatory therapy of patients with chronic ocular inflammatory disease comes from the area of uveitis therapy.
+What they may not realize is that dermatologists and rheumatologists have been using low-dose immunomodulatory therapy in patients with severe psoriasis, blistering dermatoses, and rheumatoid arthritis for many years, with an excellent safety record.
+The literature is replete with reports supporting this approach, and readers of this addition to our website are referred to the references cited below.
+One example illustrating the growing importance of systemic immunomodulatory therapy in patients with chronic ocular inflammatory disease comes from the field of uveitis management.

-Uveitis is the third leading cause of blindness in the United States.
-Further, and sadly, the prevalence of blindness secondary to uveitis has not been measurably reduced over the past 30 years.
-Those of us who deal with immunosuppressive chemotherapy of patients with ocular inflammatory disease at tertiary referral centers may enjoy an outstanding, successful track record in both ocular outcomes and systemic safety in these endeavors.
-But until increasing numbers of ophthalmologists come to the realization that this approach to treatment should be explored sooner rather than later in the care of patients with such diseases, the prevalence from blindness is not going to be measurably reduced beyond that which we see today.
+Uveitis is the fourth leading cause of blindness in the working-age population in the United States.
+Clinicians at tertiary referral uveitis centers who manage immunosuppressive chemotherapy in patients with ocular inflammatory diseases often have an outstanding track record of both efficacy and safety in these efforts.
+However, all ophthalmologists come to the realization that this approach to treatment should be explored sooner rather than later in the care of patients with such diseases, the prevalence of blindness is not going to be measurably reduced beyond that which we see today.

 REFERENCES